caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/artifact-collections-as-io.md

 ```

 In the actual function definition, the type annotation is the view type of the Artifacts and does NOT contain the collection type annotation.
-The fact that the annotations indicate the view type and not the semantic type is due to the fact that by the time we reach the actual method `int_list` will be a list of integers and not `SingleInt` Artifacts.
+The fact that the annotations indicate the view type and not the artifact class is due to the fact that by the time we reach the actual method `int_list` will be a list of integers and not `SingleInt` Artifacts.

 ```python
 # Note type annotations are currently just int or bool,